bjelinek42/groupGrub-back/README.md

 ### Roadmap

--Ability to create groups
+- Ability to create groups

--Users can be in multiple groups
+- Users can be in multiple groups

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.